Find us on Facebook Follow us on Twitter Watch our videos on YouTube View our photostream on Flickr

 Aurora, CO

-“Alex’s Lemonade Stand’s Travel Fund is a wonderful program that we can now offer our families at Doernbecher Children’s Hospital.
+“Alex’s Lemonade Stand’s Travel For Care Program is a wonderful program that we can now offer our families at Doernbecher Children’s Hospital.
 Before Alex’s Lemonade Stand, many families were unable to afford the ancillary expenses related to oncology treatment.
 One family was sleeping in their car in our hospital parking lot because they did not have the money for a hotel room.
 Because of Alex’s Lemonade Stand, the family was able to sleep in a warm, safe hotel while their child was in the PICU.

 Rowena Moore, Social Worker